 - Diabetes complications: Dogs with diabetes should stay away from this high-sugar fruit as it will cause a spike in blood sugar.

 - Choking hazard: Dogs may have issues swallowing oranges if not properly prepared. if orange slices still have seeds or peels attached to them, remove them to prevent potential choking issues.

 - Blockage: In a worst case scenario, your dog can accidentally eat an orange peel that creates a blockage in their GI tract.
 This could require immediate emergency surgery.

 - What about orange juice?
 Though juicing this fruit would avoid a choking hazard, experts agree that it’s safer to avoid it.

 Like most “people food”, limiting and monitoring your dog’s citrus treat will let them safely enjoy this vitamin-rich snack.

 For More Information

-We offer a collection of articles on foods that are safe or dangerous for dogs to eat, including vegetables, dairy, and breads.
-You might also be interested in reading “Can My Dog Eat Orange Peels?”
+We offer a collection of articles on foods that are safe, dangerous or even toxic for dogs to eat, including vegetables, dairy, bread, and junk food.